 Few things are more necessary than your brand’s online reputation.
 It builds trust with clients, staff, and investors.
 As a result, you’ll be able to grow your online business more successfully and deliver better ROI.
-One of the best ways to maintain your brand’s image is thru online reputation management.
+One of the best ways to maintain your brand’s image is through online reputation management.

-In case you’re already managing a lot, your best guess is to outsource it to a reputation management agency, or an online reputation manager.
+In case you’re already managing a lot, your best guess is to outsource it to a reputation management agency or an online reputation manager.

 There’s quite a bit to know.
-Dealing with negative reviews on Yelp, Google, and Glassdoor is quite a lot of work.
+Dealing with negative reviews on Google, TrustPilot, and Glassdoor is quite a lot of work.
 Every platform has completely different rules and procedures.
 Responding to a public relations crisis requires one more skillset.

 Sadly, too many brands wait till they’re in the midst of a public relations crisis before they think about investing in their digital reputation.
-And that’s primarily the industry’s fault as a result we’ve done a poor job of explaining exactly what reputation management is, and when it’s wanted.
+And that’s primarily the industry’s fault; as a result, we’ve done a poor job of explaining exactly what reputation management is, and when it’s wanted.

 What is online reputation management (ORM)?